Structure of the $\Omega$ baryon and the kaon cloud: Kaon properties and kaon cloud

 where $\phi^a$ denotes generically the pion or the kaon.
 The axial-vector current is given by $A_\mu^a(x) =i\psi^\dagger (x)\gamma_\mu\gamma_5\frac{\lambda^a}{2} \psi(x) $ in Euclidean space.
 After some length calculations~\cite{Christov:1995vm, Blotz:1992pw,Watabe:1995ts}, we obtain the pion and kaon decay constants

 Using Eqs.~\eqref{eq:mass} and \eqref{eq:decay}, we obtain the Gell-Mann-Oakes-Renner relation

 where the quark condensate $i\langle \psi^\dagger (0) \psi(0)\rangle_0$ is given by

 The cut-off parameter $\Lambda$ and the average current quark mass $m_0$ are fixed by the pion decay constant and the pion mass, respectively.
 The dynamical quark mass $M$ is considered to be a free parameter.
-We take its value to be $M=420$ MeV, with which baryonic properties have been well reproduced.
+We take its value to be $M=420$ MeV, with which baryonic properties have been well reproduced~\cite{Christov:1995vm}.
 The strange current quark mass $m_{\mathrm{s}}=150$ MeV yields the kaon mass $m_K=496$ MeV.
-However, note that we usually use $m_{\mathrm{s}}=180$ MeV when the explicit breaking of flavor SU(3) symmetry is considered, since it reproduces very well the masses of the baryon octet and decuplet.
+In the present work, we do not consider the effects of explicit flavor SU(3) symmetry breaking, since their effects are marginal.